theotheu/provisioning/README.md

 ## One-liner for ordinary user to run on new machine.
 The script asks for a root password.

-`DB_ROOT_PWD='my_password' && wget -qO- https://raw.githubusercontent.com/theotheu/provisioning/master/run.sh | bash`
+`echo "my_password">/tmp/passwd && wget -qO- https://raw.githubusercontent.com/theotheu/provisioning/master/run.sh | bash`

 It is tested on Ubuntu 22.04.